 The following information is intended only as a general guideline for the care of a sick dog already under veterinary treatment.
 If your dog is ill, you should always contact your vet first.

-If your dog is being sick or has diarrhoea these are common problems which can arise from infections, scavenging or feeding on leftovers.
+If your dog or puppy is being sick or has diarrhoea these are common problems which can arise from infections, scavenging or feeding on leftovers.
 Changing to food different from the usual diet can also cause stomach upsets.
 It’s best to make diet changes gradually.
 Take at least three days and start by adding small amounts of the new diet to the current one.
 Avoid giving “leftovers” – this can trigger serious problems, such as pancreatitis (inflamed digestive gland).

 Try to prevent your dog from scavenging by keeping your rubbish secure and, if necessary, by using a muzzle when your dog is in the park.
 Bones should never be given.
 Bowel irritation from chewed up bone fragments can cause gastrointestinal upsets and blockages.

 Vomiting usually means a tummy upset but it can also be a sign of other illnesses.
 If your dog has been vomiting frequently or seems weak and lethargic, always contact your vet.
 For adult pets that remain bright and keen to eat, you can follow the advice below.
 However, if vomiting persists for more than a day or if your dog seems unwell, contact the vet.

 Do not let your dog drink too much at once.
 Drinking lots of water tends to result in further vomiting with the risk of dehydration.
 Give cooled, boiled water little and often.